-Planning a family vacation in the White Mountains NH?
+Planning a family vacation in the White Mountains New Hampshire?
 New Hampshire offers the perfect mix of fun attractions and nature activities for your trip.
-Check out these one-of-a-kind experiences to make New Hampshire with kids a hit!
+Check out these one-of-a-kind things to do in the White Mountains New Hampshire with kids!

 New Hampshire was one of the places in our travels that really surprised us.
 I expected there to be some amazing scenery in the mountains, but I never expected there to be so many fun things to see and do as a family!

-Even after traveling 42 states, the White Mountains New Hampshire are one of our top places to visit.
+Even after traveling 42 states, the White Mountains NH are one of our top places to visit.
 We loved it so much that we came back a second summer.

 Our family likes to check out fun attractions, but also explore nature on our trips.
 It is a huge bonus if some educational experiences are mixed in!